 How do we incubate cycling in a part of the city with very few people cycling, even fewer bike lanes, and only one bike shop?
 Read our Project Snapshot to learn how we have been addressing barriers and helping people start cycling over the last three years.

-The project is also funded by the Metcalf Foundation Cycle City program, whose goal is to build a constituency and culture that supports cycling in Toronto.
+The project is funded by the Metcalf Foundation Cycle City program, whose goal is to build a constituency and culture that supports cycling in Toronto.
 Cycle City funding supports community outreach efforts, network building and convening, research and public policy analysis, and broadening access to cycling opportunities across the city.
 (2015-2019)